FAQs (Frequently Asked Questions)

 Q: When and where are practices held?

 A: Practice days, times, and locations are selected by the coaches.
 The coaches are all volunteers and a benefit of volunteering is having control over your practice schedule.
-Practices are 1 hour long from either 5:00-6:00 or 6:00-7:00 and are located at elementary school fields and parks around the Manassas area.
+Practices are 1 hour long and can range between 5:00pm to 8:30pm and are located at elementary school fields and parks around the Manassas area.
 You can specify preferences for locations and days in the Comments field when you register but there are no guarantees that preferences will be honored and there are no refunds based on inconvenient practice scheduling.
 Teams are organized by zip codes, elementary schools, and neighborhoods and every effort is made to have children practice close to where they live.
 Only if a parent volunteers to be a head coach do they get first preference.
 There are no make-up practices for cancelled practices (due to weather or coachs availability).

 Q: When are the games and where are they held?

 A: Games for the Rec League are played on Saturdays.
 The length of the games varies based on childrens ages.
-The earliest games start at 9:00am.
+The earliest games start at 9:00am (some U13 and older start at 8:30am).
 For children under 8, games are about 1 hour, with quarter breaks and half-time breaks.
 For children over 8 years old - games can be anywhere from a little over an hour to 90 minutes with just half-time breaks.
 If the games are rained out, your coach will inform you of the make-up day (generally the Sunday a week after the scheduled game).

 Q: When does the season start?